The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

 The triple~$(\Theta_F, \Theta_E, [\chi])$ corresponds to a supercuspidal inertial class of~$\GL_n(F)$ if and only if~$[\chi]$ consists of~$\be$-regular characters of~$\be_{n/\delta(\Theta_F)}^\times$.
 If this happens, then $\fs_G(\Theta_F, \Theta_E, [\chi])$ is supercuspidal for all inner forms~$G$ of~$\GL_n(F)$.
-When the inner form is~$D^\times$ for a division algebra~$D$, one has~$\be_{n/ \delta} = \be_{d'}$, so every triple is supercuspidal for~$D^\times$---of course, this is as expected because $D^\times$ has no nontrivial rational parabolic subgroups and so every irreducible smooth representation is supercuspidal. \end{rk}
+When the inner form is~$D^\times$ for a division algebra~$D$, one has~$\be_{n/ \delta(\Theta_F)} = \be_{d'}$, so every triple is supercuspidal for~$D^\times$---of course, this is as expected because $D^\times$ has no nontrivial rational parabolic subgroups and so every irreducible smooth representation is supercuspidal. \end{rk}

 \begin{rk} In~\cite{BSSV} there is assigned an endo-class~$\Theta(\fs)$ to every simple inertial class~$\fs$ of complex representations of~$\GL_m(D)$, defined to be the endo-class of any simple character contained in representations in~$\fs$.
-Since~$\fs$ needn't be supercuspidal, these characters needn't be maximal simple characters, but if $\fs_0$ is supercuspidal then $\Theta(\fs_0) = \cl(\fs_0)$ by definition.
-By remark~6.8 in~\cite{SecherreStevensJL}, $\Theta(\fs) = \Theta(\fs_0)$ if~$\fs$ is inertially equivalent to a multiple of~$\fs_0$ (this is implicit in the construction of compatible $\beta$-extensions).
+Since~$\fs$ need not be supercuspidal, these characters need not be maximal simple characters, but if $\fs_0$ is supercuspidal then $\Theta(\fs_0) = \cl(\fs_0)$ by definition.
+In addition, one knows that $\Theta(\fs) = \Theta(\fs_0)$ if~$\fs$ is inertially equivalent to a multiple of~$\fs_0$.
+(This fact is implicit in the construction of compatible $\beta$-extensions.
+See also the proof of~\cite[Theorem~6.6]{SecherreStevensJL}).)
 Then by construction we see that $\cl(\fs) = \Theta(\fs)$ for every simple inertial class~$\fs$. \end{rk}